Grace and hope

 Life is sometimes very complex and we face challenges in relationships with others, but also with ourselves.
 How do we, as parents who want to raise and support their children, deal with problems when they arise?
 How do we as an employer, supervisor or administrator deal with difficulties with an employee or employee?
 Do we prepare by focusing on our relationship with Christ?
 The truth is that our fellow human beings are loved and valued by God?

-It is painful to endure negative speech, verbal abuse, unfair treatment, and hurt.
-Unless we focus on the wonderful truth that nothing can separate us from the love and grace of God, we can easily give in and allow the negative to drain us, leaving us discouraged and unmotivated.
-Thank God we have hope and can remind others of the hope that is in us and can be in them: “But sanctify the Lord Christ in your hearts.
-Be ready at all times to answer to everyone who asks you to account for the hope that is in you, and do so with meekness and awe, and have a good conscience, so that those who slander you may be put to shame when they see your good conduct to revile in Christ »(1.
-Petrus 3,15-16).
+It is painful to endure negative comments, insults, unfair treatment, and hurt.
+If we don't focus on the wonderful truth that nothing can separate us from God's love and grace, we can easily give in and allow negativity to drain us, leaving us discouraged and unmotivated.
+Thank God we have hope and can remind others of the hope that is in us and can be in them: "But in your hearts honor Christ as Lord, always being prepared to give an answer to everyone who asks you to give the reason for the hope that is in you.
+Do this with gentleness and respect, keeping a clear conscience, so that those who slander you may be put to shame when they insult your good conduct in Christ."
+(1. Petr 3,15-16).

-So what is the reason for the hope we have?
-It is the love and grace of God that was given to us in Jesus.
-That is how we live.
+So what is the basis for the hope we have?
+It is the love and grace of God, given to us in Jesus.
+Through this we live.
 We are the recipients of his gracious love.
-Through the Father Jesus Christ loves us and gives us a never-ending encouragement and a sure hope: “But He, our Lord Jesus Christ, and God our Father, who loved us and gave us eternal consolation and good hope through grace May he comfort your hearts and strengthen you in every good work and word »(2.
-Thes 2,16-17).
+Through the Father, Jesus Christ loves us and gives us unfailing encouragement and a sure hope: “Now may our Lord Jesus Christ himself, and God our Father, who loved us and by grace gave us eternal comfort and good hope, comfort your hearts and strengthen you in every good work and word.”
+(2. Thess 2,16-17).

-At the end of the musical Les Miserables, Jean Valjean sings the song "Who am I?"
-The song contains the text: «He gave me hope when she disappeared.
-He gave me strength so that I could overcome ».
-One may wonder whether these words come from Paul's letter to the believers in Rome: "The God of hope, however, fill you with all joy and peace in faith, so that you will become ever richer in hope through the power of the Holy Spirit" (Romans 15,13).
+In the musical Les Misérables, Jean Valjean sings the song "Who am I?" at the end.
+The song contains the lyrics: "He gave me hope when it vanished.
+He gave me strength to overcome."
+One might wonder if these words are taken from Paul's letter to the believers in Rome: "May the God of hope fill you with all joy and peace in believing, so that by the power of the Holy Spirit you may abound in hope."
+(Röm 15,13).

 Jesus humbled himself to become man.
 He graciously graces each of us so that we may be filled with his hope.
 Jesus Christ is our living hope!